Head Softball Coach

 Tom Madera returns to the staff of head coach Diana Pepin in a volunteer capacity.

-A member of the Eastern police department, Madera is active in numerous community service projects.
+A former member of the Eastern police department now employed on the police force at Yale University, Madera is active in numerous community service projects.
 In 2008, he received the Connecticut Special Olympics Unsung Hero Award and has been a Special Olympics volunteer and unified partner since 1995.
+In 2018, he was honored with the Jeffrey Anderson Memorial Award by head coach Diana Pepin for his commitment to Eastern softball.

-Madera, who works with the infielders, is a 22-year veteran of law enforcement, currently serving as a police lieutenant with the Eastern Police Department, where he has been employed since 2010.
+Madera, who works with the infielders, is a 22-year veteran of law enforcement, formerly serving as a police lieutenant with the Eastern Police Department, where he had been employed from 2010 to 2018.